git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 scripts are portable.

 A declarative configuration in YAML or JSON configuration abstracts out the commands, layout, and options of tmux.
-It'd prevent the mistakes and repetition scripting entails.
+It prevents the mistakes and repetition scripting entails.
 These applications are called tmux *session managers*, and in different ways, they programmatically create tmux workspaces by running a series of commands based on a config.